 ASHA offers an Audiology/Hearing Science Research Travel Award (ARTA) for audiology and hearing science doctoral students and postdoctoral fellows.
 Awardees each receive a stipend and an ASHA Convention registration fee waiver, and they attend key, pre-selected events and sessions, including the Research Symposium on Hearing.

-This year's Research Symposium on Hearing is organized by Charles Bishop and Mary Frances Johnson (University of Mississippi Medical Center), who are the Hearing, Tinnitus, and Vestibular Science topic co-chairs for the 2024 ASHA Convention.
+This year's Research Symposium on Hearing is organized by Lauren Calendruccio, who is the Hearing, Tinnitus, and Vestibular Science topic chair for the 2025 ASHA Convention.

 Attendance at these sessions is included with in-person ASHA Convention registration; no separate registration or fee is required.